Shiraaz-Jamil/NEx_Tech/README.md

 # NEx_Tech
-The Iot project for the new construction site
+The Iot project for the new constructing houses and Modernizing homes